-All scholarships are awarded by the COE-ET Scholarship Selection Committee.
+All scholarships are awarded by the College of Education and Communications Scholarship Selection Committee.
 Interested applicants should check with the college for specific application requirements.

 Awarded to a full-time student majoring in elementary education, early childhood or middle school education.
 Must be a junior or senior with a 3.0 GPA and preference is given to applicants demonstrating financial need.
 Applicants must be a graduate of a western PA public or private high school or a New Jersey high school.

-This scholarship, established from the estate of Grace Noble Lacock, is awarded annually by the College of Education and Educational Technology to students who intend to teach in schools in Pennsylvania.
+This scholarship, established from the estate of Grace Noble Lacock, is awarded annually by the College of Education and Communications to students who intend to teach in schools in Pennsylvania.

 Awarded to Speech-Language Pathology majors.
 The recipient must be a graduating senior with outstanding academic achievement who will enter IUP’s master’s degree program in Speech-Language Pathology.
 The minimum grade-point average required is 3.0.